rhon3n/tarot-journal/README.md

 - Unit Testing.
 - Integration Testing.
+- As a user, I would like a prettier interface.
 - As a user, I would like to be able to save whether the card is upright or inverse.
 - As a user, I would like to see a traditional description of the card pulled.
 - As a user, I would like to see instructions on how to begin.